tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

   might be expected.

-eventually the problem must be with Facebook Graph API making double request to callback URL - not with OAuth library (OmniAuth or Ueberauth).
+eventually the problem must be with Facebook Graph API making double request to callback URL - not with any OAuth library (OmniAuth or Ueberauth).

 ### The parameter app_id is required